-Determining goals and objectives can have a better guidance towards the direction and message that your company wants to send.
-This goes without saying for all companies regardless the size of your organisation.
+Determining goals and objectives can have better guidance towards the direction and message that your company wants to send.
+This goes without saying for all companies regardless the size of your organization.
 You will be accounted for every single penny spent, so plan your budget without losing sight of your goals and objectives that you want to deliver for the event, in order to be able to justify it.

 Understand Your Target Audience

 If your clients are expecting a formal and conservative social networking event and you deliver a funky retro night, you’ll be dangerously setting the wrong tone and impression.
 Managing expectations isn’t difficult, focus on understanding your clients.
 Here’s a little tip, open up and communicate with your co-workers such as sales or account representatives.
 Find out who spends the most time engaging with clients and they can better paint a better picture of what is expected from the clients.
 Planning an event should not only be the responsibility of the events and marketing team but, the entire organization should also be engaged.

 Striking a balance to create the right amount of branding without giving an impression of going overboard with the backdrop, signage, invitation cards, and all branding before and during the event.
 Segregating, identifying, and creating an imaginary flow before execution can help avoid the ‘in your face’ sort of branding.
 After the event, It is always wise to leave them with giveaways, prizes, or gifts that strongly speak the message of your event and company.